cansuguzel/rest-api-basic-auth/README.md

 # REST API with Basic Authentication

-This project provides two separate REST APIs developed with Python (Flask) and PostgreSQL.
-The APIs are protected with Basic Authentication.
+This project implements two separate RESTful APIs — one for user management and another for note management — built with Python (Flask) and PostgreSQL.
+All endpoints are secured using Basic Authentication.User passwords are securely hashed using Werkzeug before storing in the database.Access control and user authorization are managed via custom decorators (@basic_auth_required, @self_access_required, @owner_required) to enforce security consistently across endpoints.

 # Project Structure
 rest-api-basic-auth/